 Magnesium deficiency is usually detected because of the resultant hypomagnesemia.
 However, it may also be revealed by the development of clinical symptoms or associated hypokalemia or hypocalcemia.

 Calcium competes with magnesium for uptake in the loop of Henle, and an increase in the filtered calcium load can impair magnesium reabsorption.
-Hypomagnesemia, in turn, leads to PTH resistance and a decrease in PTH secretion, both of which lead to hypocalcemia.
+Hypomagnesemia, in turn, leads to parathyroid hormone (PTH) resistance and a decrease in PTH secretion, both of which lead to hypocalcemia.

 Hypokalemia is commonly seen in patients with hypomagnesemia, partly because the associated underlying disorders can produce both these disturbances.
 However, there is also evidence that hypomagnesemia can lead to increased renal potassium wasting.

-Patients with abnormalities of magnesium homeostasis typically fall into 1 of 3 groups:
+Patients with abnormalities of magnesium homeostasis typically fall into one of three groups:

 Patients with magnesium deficiency (low total body magnesium content) and a resultant hypomagnesemia (low serum magnesium concentration)